I. Updated on 17/05/2023

 XI.
 How Do We Protect Your Information?

 We implement a variety of security measures to maintain the safety of your personal information when you place an order or enter, submit, or access your personal information.
 We offer the use of a secure server.
 All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our Payment gateway providers database only to be accessible by those authorised with special access rights to such systems, and are required to keep the information confidential.
-After a transaction, your private information (credit cards, social security numbers, financials, etc.) is never kept on file.
+After a transaction, your private information (credit cards, financials, etc.) is never kept on file.

 We cannot, however, ensure or warrant the absolute security of any information you transmit to The Wall or guarantee that your information on the Service may not be accessed, disclosed, altered, or destroyed by a breach of any of our physical, technical, or managerial safeguards.